 This depends entirely on the jurisdiction.
 In the UK, the Companies Act 2006 permits liability limitation agreements subject to shareholder approval.
 In Germany, the IDW's Allgemeine Auftragsbedingungen include standard liability caps.
 In the Netherlands and France, liability limitation in statutory audit engagement letters is more restricted.
 Always consult local legal requirements before including such clauses.

-• IAASB Handbook 2024 — The authoritative source for the complete ISA 210 text, including all application material (paragraphs A1–A36) and the appendix with an example engagement letter.
+• IAASB Handbook 2024, ISA 210 full text.
+The authoritative source including all application material (paragraphs A1–A36) and the appendix with an example engagement letter.

-• ISA 220 (Revised) — Quality Management for an Audit — covers client acceptance and continuance procedures that precede and complement ISA 210.
+• ISA 220 (Revised), Quality Management for an Audit.
+Covers the firm's client acceptance and continuance procedures that precede and complement ISA 210.